Safely Learning to Control the Constrained Linear Quadratic Regulator: Constraint-Satisfying Control

+with $j$ indexing the rows of $F_x$ and $F_u$ and entries of $G_x$ and $G_u$. \end{proposition} Examining the form of the optimization problem above, we see that the expected quadratic cost transforms into a system $\htwo$ norm, while the worst-case polytopic constraints on state and input become closed-form polytopic constraints on the system response.
+For a controller $\tf K =\tf\Phi_u(\tf\Phi_x)^{-1}$, note that the LQR cost is equivalent to

-We remark that the feasibility of the convex synthesis problem in~\eqref{prop:sls_equivalence} for an initial condition $x_0$ implies that $x_0$ is a member of a robust control invariant set.
+Lastly, we remark here that the feasibility of the convex synthesis problem in~\eqref{prop:sls_equivalence} for an initial condition $x_0$ implies that $x_0$ is a member of a robust control invariant set.

 \begin{proof} By the state-feedback parameterization result in Theorem 1 of~\cite{SysLevelSyn1}, the SLS parametrization encompasses all internally stabilizing state-feedback controllers acting on the true system $(\trueA,\trueB)$.
 Thus, it is necessary only to show that the optimization problem in~\eqref{eq:sls_lqr} is consistent with that of~\eqref{eq:constrained_lqr_stoch} under the system level parametrization.
-The equivalence between the LQR cost and the $\htwo$ system norm is standard and omitted for brevity -- {see the Appendix of \cite{dean2017sample} for this reformulation in terms of system responses.}
+The equivalence between the LQR cost and the $\htwo$ system norm is standard and we refer to the Appendix of \cite{dean2017sample}, which presents this reformulation in terms of system responses for Gaussian process noise.
+The argument applies unchanged to any distribution satisfying our assumptions.

 Therefore, it remains to consider the inequality constraints.
 Because the constraints must be satisfied robustly, it is equivalent to consider